Super-entropic black hole with Immirzi hair: Black Hole Thermodynamics

 where $\psi_e$ is the Immirzi field computed at the black hole event horizon.
 Note that for $m=0$ the black hole has zero mass but non-vanishing entropy $S(m=0)=\sigma l^2/4$.
 This is consistent with results regarding AdS topological black holes with no hair \cite{Vanzo1997,Birmingham1999}.

-Such a modification of entropy with respect to the standard area law is expected since the presence of non minimal coupling and it is consistent with other derivations in similar contexts \cite{Faraoni2010}.
+Such a modification of entropy with respect to the standard area law is expected since the presence of non-minimal coupling and it is consistent with other derivations in similar contexts \cite{Faraoni2010}.

 In the calculation performed in this section the explicit definition of the boundary term $B$ is never specified.
 However, its covariant expression can also be derived \cite{Myers1999,Gegenberg2003}.
 In our case we obtain that the above results are reproduced starting from the following finite, well-posed, action